 I am not sure how many shares of GSK stock that Dorit owns, but if she has a varied portfolio for retirement (a long time from now), I’m fairly certain she owns a lot less than 10,000 shares, probably less than 1,000.
 It really doesn’t matter, as you will see.

 GlaxoSmithKline is a British pharmaceutical manufacturer whose stock is listed on most of the world’s largest stock exchanges, including the New York Stock Exchange.
-(Note – GSK listings are bit more complicated than that, because it’s a British company.)
-It’s current share value (6 June 2016) is US$42.88 per share.
+(Note – GSK listings are a bit more complicated than that because it’s a British company.)
+Its current share value (16 February 2018) is US$37.73 per share, which is down 10% from when I wrote this article originally.
+Wow, Professor Reiss’ shill skills are impressive.

 Now take a deep breath.
 There are over 2.43 billion shares outstanding and traded publicly.
 That’s billion.

 Now take another deep breath.
-GSK’s earnings per share is about US$0.37.
-That is, last year, GSK earned 37 cents on each share of it’s stock.
+GSK’s earnings per share are about US$0.86.
+That is, last year, GSK earned 86 cents on each share of its stock.

 - Not a single report mentioned Dorit Rubinstein Reiss.
 Not once.
 If she has such great influence over the stock price (so, technically her own valuation of GSK stock) through her advocacy of vaccines, the world’s leading stock analysts have somehow failed to notice.
 I guess they could have missed it, but that seems ludicrous.